tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 I believe that mindfully experiencing both our emotions and the things around us in this way allow us to cope with our "tears of things" in healthier ways than we might otherwise.

+Mindfulness also enables us to let go of our attachment to impermanent things and replace it with gratitude.
+We can fully feel the emotions---both good and bad---brought by the impermanent things, and then allow the emotions and eventually the things to pass on.
+We can feel grateful for the emotions we experienced because of the things, rather than inflicting suffering upon ourselves through our attachment.

 Furthermore, the richest and most rewarding experiences---and, I believe, the least ephemeral in terms of their impact on us and their reality---are